Here is a novel presentation idea using a concept of thermodynamics: entropy. The definition from simple Wikipedia is this:

 First, introduce the concept of entropy with a few (!) words so everybody understands what it is about.
 Be sure to mention the “from order to chaos” thing.

 Show the slates from both sides and write the Ludwig Boltzmann formula (google about the topic) on the flap.
 State that this formula represents the concept of order to the chaos which rules the universe.
-This is not quite correct, but nobody will follow it, anyway.
+This is not quite correct, but most of ordinary people won't follow it, anyway.

 Then state that thermodynamics says that this process is irreversible (which it is).
 State that only a magician could proof the opposite.